kubernetes/autoscaler/cluster-autoscaler/cloudprovider/azure/README.md

         - --nodes=1:10:vmss2
 ```

-Some aks notes: ResourceGroup will be the rg created by aks (usually MC_<cluster>_<region>) ratehr than the group the aks resource is in.
+Some aks notes: ResourceGroup will be the rg created by aks (usually MC_<cluster>_<region>) rather than the group the aks resource is in.
 The vm scale set names will be aks-<nodepool>-<hash>-vmss.
 Where the function that computes that hash is under flux

 Then deploy cluster-autoscaler by running